mykhani/RoboND-DeepLearning-Project/README.md

 This is a series of convolution layers which generate sets of features.
 It consists of four alternate convolution layers, each followed by a max pooling layer to down-sample the data (so each subsequent layer looks at a lower resolution image) and enhances dominant features by selecting the maximum value.
 This down-sampling also results in better generalization of the model so it is able to correctly classify the unforeseen images.

 #### 2. 1x1 Convolution
 The data from first convolution layers goes into the 1x1 convolution layer, which aggregates all the feature maps so far to generate a final set of features for classification.
 This 1x1 convolution acts just like a normal fully connected layer as it generates same number of features, but it differs in that it retains the spatial data regarding the generated features.
-Using this also has an additional method that image of any size can be fed to this network.
+Using this also has an additional benefit i.e. image of any size can be fed to this network.

 #### 3. Decoder
 The decoder part is responsible for performing up-sampling and reverse convolution on the generated features so to generate an output image of same size as that of input.